alilotfi23/simple-k8s-operator/README.md

 # k8s Operator with my name

-The **Ali Lotfi Operator** is a Kubernetes operator that manages deployment of pods based on a custom resource definition (CRD) named `helloworlds`.
-This README provides an overview of the project, installation instructions, and usage examples.
+The **Ali Lotfi Operator** is a Kubernetes operator that manages the deployment of pods based on a custom resource definition (CRD) named `helloworlds`.
+This README overviews the project, installation instructions, and usage examples.

 ## Overview